-Appropriately managing the contrasts that diversity can bring is an issue that

-"Managers make about three billion decisions each year, and almost all of them can be made better." - Erik Larson, A Checklist for Making Faster, Better Decisions, Harvard Business Review resonates with Bruce Davison, CEO of flexible office design solutions provider GoSpace.
+Appropriately managing the contrasts that diversity can bring is an issue that resonates with Bruce Davison, CEO of flexible office design solutions provider GoSpace.
 As it is developing a new tech platform, the company is addressing how best to foster and develop diverse mindsets toward a common goal - for example, among data scientists (who deal in absolutes) and data analysts (who deal in variables).
 It knows that getting that balance right is critical to a successful outcome.